-Ensure you and your hosting provider are monitoring all transactions for suspicious activity.
+Ensure you compare hosting providers to ensure yours monitors all transactions for suspicious activity.
 Set up an alert system to flag potential threats like a billing address and shipping address not matching, or multiple orders being placed by a single user with different credit cards.

 Your ecommerce platform should issue frequent updates and PCI scans to field for any potential threats that may be targeting your online store.
 Automatic updates should also be a standard practice in preventing new vulnerabilities to viruses and malware.

 To facilitate safer credit card processing, use an Address Verification System to compare the billing address a customer has entered to what the credit card issuer has on file.
 An AVS will automatically separate legitimate transactions from fraudulent attempts.

 Card Verification Value is the three- or four-digit code on the back of a credit card.
 Under PCI standards, retailers are not allowed to store this number, even if they record customers' names, addresses and credit card numbers for future transactions.
 Additionally, many cybercriminals have a credit card number, but not the physical card.
 A CVV requirement makes it much more difficult for a fraudulent transaction to be processed.

 Hackers use algorithms that generate customers' passwords.
 These programs run through all the possible combinations for a four-digit password, with the ability to find the right alpha-numeric password quickly.
 Longer passwords with at least one special character and a capitalization are more secure.
 If implementing stricter password standards, let customers know it's for their protection.